hyperledger-archives/education/LFS171x/composer-material/sections/section_2.md

 # Scenario

 ## Introduction to the Tuna fish example using Hyperledger Composer

 Hyperledger Composer provides a level of abstraction to build technical blockchain solutions over real use cases.

-To best show what we can do with Hyperledger Composer, we will guide through the steps to build a real case scenario.
+To best show what we can do with Hyperledger Composer, we will guide you through the steps to build a real case scenario.

 It will be based on the Tuna-fish tracking system.